-Goblins are a diminutive and malicious race of humanoid creatures that can be found in almost every temperate region of Eletreus, and commonly reside in creepy forests, fen-land or other unpleasant places within a relatively short distance of small human settlements.
+Goblins are a diminutive and malicious race of humanoid creatures that can be found in almost every temperate region of Eletreus, and commonly reside in creepy forests, fen-land, haunted ruins or other unpleasant places within a relatively short distance of small human settlements.

-Unlike the other so called Goblinoid races, Goblins were not created by the Fallen during the War in Heaven, are rather a race of ancient gnomes that were exposed to the Dark aspect of the Sky Mother.
-Because of this, they are a naturally magical race and during the nights of the blood moon, can be found celebrating in the fields or their dark forest abodes.
+Unlike the other so called ‘Goblin’ races, Goblins were not created by the Fallen during the War in Heaven, are rather a race of ancient gnomes that were exposed and changed to the Dark aspect of the Sky Mother.
+Because of this, they are a naturally magical race and during the nights of the blood moon, can be found indulging in wild celebrations in the fields or their dark forest abodes.

 Goblins have pinched faces with long noses, huge luminous green eyes, sickly green colored, warty skin and wispy long black hair, which is rarely seen as they always go about dressed in cowled black cloaks.
-Their bodies underneath the cloaks are extremely thin and devoid of muscle, and they have the strength of the average 12 year old boy, but are extremely dexterous and nimble.
+Their bodies underneath the cloaks are extremely thin and devoid of muscle, but are extremely dexterous and nimble.

 Cunning, devious and adverse to direct confrontation, Goblins prefer to use a combination of stealth, magic and to attack from behind with their short, wicked magical blades, which are forged by goblin smiths far away from the prying of humanity.